howl-editor/howl/site/source/doc/api/command.md

 first, and the results of the input function are passed to the `handler` function.

-Interactive commands can be invoked with a string containing additional command line text, which then gets handled by the command `input` function.
-For example `command.run "open path/to/folder"` behaves the same as running `open` and then typing "path/to/folder"
+Interactive commands can be invoked with a string containing the command name followed by a space and some additional text, which then gets handled by the command's `input` function.
+For example `command.run "open path/to/folder"` behaves the same as running `open` and then typing "path/to/folder".

 ### unregister (name)